 RICE, Harrison Jacob -- 8-25-1823 Shelby County, Kentucky died June 1895 - son of Daniel and Narcissa Montague Allen Rice.
 Daniel entered land in Montgomery County one mile north of Waveland).
 Daniel was the son of Jacob and Anne Rice.
 Harrison had 7 brothers and sisters.
 He was the oldest.
 He and wife, Nancy Montague Moxley were parents of: Victoria; Henry Haller; Catherine and Lettie.
 Harrison studied at Wabash College but wanting to pursue the medical field, went to Rockville and studied under his uncle, Dr. James L. Allen.
 He remained there and married in October 1849 Nancy.
 He was active in the Masons and Presbyterian Church.

-RICE Reunion - 1922 - thanks to Lois Hepburn for this - love it !! -- Right side of photo - in back 2nd man in is Elmer J. Rice.
+RICE Reunion - 1922 - and Directory - thanks to Lois Hepburn for this photo and Judy B for the directory- love it !! -- Right side of photo - in back 2nd man in is Elmer J. Rice.
 His wife, Katie Tate, is the one with the pretty eyes (two over to right facing pic from the lady in front of him in the dark dress)..
 Amelia Rice Etter, is in front of him, slightly to his left behind the lady in the dark dress).
-Thanks Lois for identifying as many as possible :) - if anyone can identify anyone else, let me know - BINGO here's a numbered photo and the directory to go with it - THANKS JUDY B :)
+Thanks Lois for identifying as many as possible :) - if anyone can identify anyone else, let me know

 ROBINSON, George E. - Councilman (sorry don't know what year :(